 If it’s catching up with you, you might be considering 1 month alcohol free.

-And with Sober October approaching, there’s no better time to look at the benefits to your mind and body of giving your liver a breather.
+And with the New Year approaching, there’s no better time to look at the benefits to your mind and body of giving your liver a breather.

 Not only are there great benefits mentally, physically and financially, but I’ve got the best mocktail recipes to try so you can still enjoy that Friday afternoon drink.